Bergeron Rodeo Grounds: History

-The roots of the Bergeron Rodeo Grounds date back to the early 1920s when local residents began having rodeos.
+The roots of the Bergeron Rodeo Grounds date to the early 1920s when local residents began having rodeos.
 Seventeen local residents constructed a pit and named it Davie Rodeo Arena.
 Two of the leaders were Claude Tindall, to whom the arena was dedicated in 1977, and Percy Bergeron, who owned a tiny country grocery store in town.
-Official rodeos were held twice a year until rodeo stars Troy Weekley, his brothers Dan and Wayne Weekley and Donald Parrish started Five Star Rodeo about 20 years ago.
-The rodeo, which this year hosts 14 bull-riding, rodeo and Rodeo for Youth events, is considered the oldest in Florida and is part of the Professional Rodeo Cowboys Association circuit.
+Official rodeos were held twice per year until rodeo stars Troy Weekley, his brothers Dan and Wayne Weekley, and Donald Parrish started Five Star Rodeo about 20 years ago.
+The rodeo, which hosts 14 bull-riding, rodeo and youth events, is considered the oldest in Florida and is part of the Professional Rodeo Cowboys Association circuit.

-In 1978 the town planned to scrap the arena for youth athletic fields but about 200 residents rode horseback to a Town Council meeting in protest.
-The arena was saved and the Davie Rodeo Association, previously called Davie for Horses, was formed to protect it.
-A roof was added to the arena in 1984-85.
+In 1978, the town planned to scrap the arena for youth athletic fields, but about 200 residents rode horseback to a town council meeting in protest.
+The arena was saved, and the Davie Rodeo Association, previously called Davie for Horses, was formed to protect it.
+A roof was added to the arena in 1984-1985.
 In 1995, Percy Bergeron's son, developer and businessman Ron Bergeron, donated $150,000 toward the purchase of land for parking followed by $160,000 in 1996 to landscape and pave the entryway.
-The area surrounding the arena was then named Bergeron Rodeo Grounds.
+The area surrounding the arena then was named Bergeron Rodeo Grounds.

 Controversy

-Bergeron is host to the Sunshine Stampede which is organized by the Florida Gay Rodeo Association.
-They are also the focus of a campaign by the Animal Rights Foundation of Florida for their use of animals in traditional rodeo events.
+Bergeron is host to the Sunshine Stampede, which is organized by the Florida Gay Rodeo Association.
+It also is the focus of a campaign by the Animal Rights Foundation of Florida for its use of animals in traditional rodeo events.